radiomanyi/hello-world/README.md

 - Power electronics

 Meanwhile, we will introduce basic skills like print circuit board design(Altium Designer 2020), software simulation(Multisim and Proteus),  Micro-controller basics.

+Later in this semester, we will take the lab session to deep our understanding of theoretical part of electronics and by making projects you will enhance the practical ability.